For 2017 I am using the three existing types of the Hobonichi techo books:

 Thank you for reading and please, let me know what planners worked for you this year.
 I would love to hear.

 Dreamers, but does too.
-“I am a dreamer but not the only one,”the song says.
+“I am a dreamer but not the only one” the song says.
 With this in mind, I decided to open a new section where I will feature creative minds and thinkers from around the world.
-People who have touched my soul and have crossed my path –at least through the Internet– in one way or the other.
-Each one of this persons has inspired me.
+People who have touched my soul and/or who have crossed my path –at least through the Internet– in one way or the other.
+Each one of this individuals have inspired me.

-I really hope you will love it as much as I do.
+I really hope you will love it as much as I did writing about them.
 If you have a suggestion about who to reach out to, do let me know.
-Enjoy, and keep on dreaming and doing!
-The world needs more of that.
+Enjoy, and keep on moving forward!
+The world needs more of that, especially right now.

 Kaila is known all over the Internet for her Kawaii-life style.
 She creates videos on her journaling, she has a shop and is a creator.
 Kaila has inspired me to journal more, and basically follow my own style of doing things.
 Kaila has been very kind in responding to every question of my interview so please, go check her story out.